-In addition, the recently-updated corporate law requires companies without any outside directors to explain why the appointment of outside directors is inappropriate.
+In addition, the corporate law now requires companies without any outside directors to explain why the appointment of outside directors is inappropriate.
 As a result of these regulatory changes, there is a noticeable trend of accepting outside oversight.
-ISS data as of the end of June 2015 shows that 55 percent of companies already have at least two outside directors.
-The updated policy on board composition is expected to further accelerate the trend to improve Ja panese corporate governance.
+ISS data as of the end of June 2017 shows that 85 percent of companies already have at least two outside directors.
+The policy on board composition is expected to further accelerate the trend to improve Japanese corporate governance.